Prolotherapy Injections at Integrative in Vancouver

 Prolotherapy is a nonsurgical regenerative injection therapy used to stimulate the healing of musculoskeletal conditions and pain.

-OverviewA regenerative injection therapy (RIT) used to stimulate healing of injured tendons, ligaments and joints.
+OverviewA regenerative injection therapy (RIT), Prolotherapy is used to stimulate healing of injured tendons, ligaments and joints.

-BenefitsImproved joint function, increased range of motion, and decreased pain.
+BenefitsProlotherapy improves joint function, increases range of motion, and decreases pain.

 The incomplete healing of joints leads to chronic weakness and pain

 Due to limited blood supply, tendons and ligaments struggle to completely heal following injury.
 As a result, injuries can become chronic, resulting in joint dysfunction.

 Prolotherapy creates localized inflammation, triggering the body’s own healing mechanism to treat musculoskeletal conditions and pain.

 At Integrative, prolotherapy treatment protocols vary with each patient based on their individual needs, immune status, and severity of injury.
 The average person requires 3-6 treatment sessions given at 2-6 week intervals, although many patients report experiencing relief after only one session.
 More serious or chronic injuries require longer courses of treatment.

 Optimal nutrition, supplementation, stress management, adequate sleep, and physical manipulation are all factors that influence healing.
 Your doctor will help guide you through this process to optimize your response to prolotherapy.

 Your doctor may include testing methods, to evaluate whether you are a good candidate for prolotherapy.
 These methods may include: